Mentality: Expression and Continuity

 Sister and their Saxophone

-My sister inspires me to also put myself out there artistically.
+My sister inspires me to put myself out there artistically as well.
 I am incredibly proud of them and their musical journey.
 I would not be sharing this site of my art were it not for their unconditional love and bravery.
 Follow them @saxtooter

 Original: Acrylic, Sold.